1. What are subdivision association comments?

 9. What is required to obtain a certificate of occupancy?

-All permitted work must complete a final inspection before the issuance of a certificate of occupancy.
-The Certificate of Occupancy application is available on the Building Division forms page.
+All permitted work must have an approved final inspection before the issuance of a certificate of occupancy.
+The Certificate of Occupancy application is available here.
 No building or structure shall be occupied by or for any use for which a building permit is required until a certificate of occupancy has been issued.
-For more information see forms page.
+Read details here.